futape/gustav/Private-API:-GustavBase.md

     <dt><code>$execution_arguments</code></dt>
     <dd>
         Setting this parameter to a value different than <code>null</code> means that the file is executed before getting it's content.
-This is done by using <a href="http://php.net/manual/en/function.include.php"><code>include</code></a> (instead of <a href="http://php.net/manual/en/function.file-get-contents.php"><code>file_get_contents()</code></a>) and does therfore work only with PHP files, otherwise no execution will happen.<br />
+This is done by using <a href="http://php.net/manual/en/function.include.php"><code>include</code></a> (instead of <a href="http://php.net/manual/en/function.file-get-contents.php"><code>file_get_contents()</code></a>) and does therfore work only with PHP files, otherwise no execution will happen and the file's content is used as defined.<br />
-        If an array is passed to this parameter, each of the array's values whose key is a <a href="http://php.net/manual/en/language.variables.basics.php">valid variablename</a> is made available as a variable named like the key and can be used inside of the included file.<br />
+        If an array is passed to this parameter, each of the array's values whose key is a <a href="Private-API%3a-GustavBase#array-validatevars-array-variables-">valid variablename</a> is made available as a variable named like the key and can be used inside of the included file.
+Also <a href="http://php.net/manual/en/language.variables.superglobals.php">superglobals</a> are available in the included file.<br />
         An <code>include<code>d file should not return any value.<br />
         If <code>$is_url</code> is set to <code>true</code>, this parameter is ignored completely.
     </dd>